Defeat by Colombia is no Greek drama says coach Santos

 Santos said the Greeks, who have never managed to keep a clean sheet at a World Cup match, paid the price for a lack of focus at key moments in the game.

 "We should not make a drama out of it," Santos said.
-"We must analyse what was less positive and what was positive, balance things, and organise our ideas."
+"We must analyze what was less positive and what was positive, balance things, and organize our ideas."

-The Greeks were outsmarted by the South Americans early in both halves and Colombia fired a stoppage-time third goal to confirm their status as group favourites.
+The Greeks were outsmarted by the South Americans early in both halves and Colombia fired a stoppage-time third goal to confirm their status as group favorites.

 "At the end of this type of match we have to congratulate our opponents because they were more efficient," said the Portuguese.